Demonstrated safety and tolerability profile for a broad range of patients1-3

 • Discontinuation due to adverse reactions occurred in up to 4% of patients taking AUSTEDO vs 3% of patients taking placebo3,4

-• Dry mouth, nausea, hypertension (AIM-TD)
+• Dry mouth and nausea (AIM-TD)

 • Somnolence and dry mouth (ARM-TD)